midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 **Overview:** This is a draft of a CoIP (Compact Improvement Proposal) for a language feature.

+_[KSM: we need to generate ZKIR for all exported circuits, no only the ones that need a proof.
+Mention this.]_

 ## Abstract

-This CoIP proposes to add a feature that allows a Compact circuit to directly call exported circuits from other deployed Compact contracts.
+This CoIP proposes to add *cross-contract calls*, a feature that allows a Compact circuit to directly call exported circuits from other deployed Compact contracts.
+With this feature, deployed contracts are first-class Compact values that can be passed as arguments, returned, stored in data structures like `struct` values and tuple values.
+Given such a contract value, a circuit is able to call its circuits.

-## Motivation (Kevin)
+## Motivation

+Compact contracts do not currently have a way to interact directly with each other.
+This rules out numerous useful ways that contracts can interact.
+An unsatisfactory workaround is that a DApp can coordinate interactions between contracts....

 Dynamic cross-contract calls allow one contract to interact with another contract that the first contract was unaware of when the second was deployed.
 A decentralized exchange (DEX) illustrates why dynamic cross-contract calls are useful.